On UMAP's true loss function: UMAP does not reproduce high-dimensional similarities

-B\"{o}hm et al.~\cite{bohm2020unifying} implemented a Barnes-Hut approximation of UMAP's objective function~\eqref{eq:UMAP_obj_embd}, which produced a diverged embedding.
+\citet{bohm2020unifying} implemented a Barnes-Hut approximation of UMAP's objective function~\eqref{eq:UMAP_obj_embd}, which produced a diverged embedding.
 Inspired by this finding, we compute the loss values according to equation~\eqref{eq:UMAP_obj_sim} for various input and embedding similarities $\mu_{ij}$ and $\nu_{ij}$ in our toy example, see Table~\ref{tab:toy_ring}.
-As expected, we find that the lowest loss occurs when the input similarities $\mu_{ij}$ equal the embedding similarities $\nu_{ij}$.
 Consider the row with the usual input similarities ($\mu_{ij} = \mu(\{x_1, \dots, x_n\})$).
-In a completely diverged embedding, all self similarities are one and all others zero ($\nu_{ij} = \mathds{1}(i == j)$.
+In a completely diverged embedding, all self similarities are one and all others zero ($\nu_{ij} = \mathds{1}(i == j)$).
 We find that the loss for such an embedding is lower than for the optimized UMAP embedding.
-This is in accordance with B\"{o}hm et al.'s Barnes-Hut experiment and shows that UMAP does not optimize its supposed objective function~\eqref{eq:UMAP_obj_embd} as a diverged embedding is approximately feasible in two dimensions.
+This is in accordance with \citet{bohm2020unifying}'s Barnes-Hut experiment and shows that UMAP does not optimize its supposed objective function~\eqref{eq:UMAP_obj_embd} as a diverged embedding is approximately feasible in two dimensions.
 This discrepancy is not just due to the fact that input and embedding similarities are computed differently: The second row of Table~\ref{tab:toy_ring} contains loss values for the setting in which we use the dense similarities as input similarities, as in Figure~\ref{subfig:toy_ring_dense}.
-We initialize the embedding at the optimal loss value ($\nu_{ij} = \phi(\{x_1, \dots, x_n\}) = \mu_{ij}$), but UMAP's optimization moves away from this layout and towards an embedding with higher loss ($\nu_{ij} = \phi(\{e_1, \dots, e_n\})$ although we always compute similarity in the same manner.
+We initialize the embedding at the optimal loss value ($\nu_{ij} = \phi(\{x_1, \dots, x_n\}) = \mu_{ij}$), but UMAP's optimization moves away from this layout and towards an embedding with higher loss ($\nu_{ij} = \phi(\{e_1, \dots, e_n\})$) although we always compute similarity in the same manner.
 Clearly, UMAP's optimization yields unexpected results.